 Doctoral students must complete all program requirements within a ten-year period.
 The tenyear period starts with the initial enrollment into the doctoral program.
+In addition, the student must take the final oral examination in defense of the dissertation within five years after passing the comprehensive examinations.
 Any exception must be approved by the supervisory committee and the dean of the Graduate College and ordinarily involves repetition of the comprehensive examinations.

 Other dissertation requirements.
-The student must submit three copies of the dissertation for binding.
+The student must submit three copies of the dissertation to the ASU Bookstore for binding.
 Bound copies are placed in the University Library, department office, and Archives.
 Bound copies of the dissertation are also prepared for the student's research advisor.
 Doctoral candidates must also submit one copy of the title page and one copy of the abstract (which must not exceed 350 words) to the bookstore.

-Binding services are available through Arizona Library Binding at 602-253-1861.
 The student is responsible for the binding fees.
 Doctoral students must also pay to have their dissertations microfilmed by University Mirofilms International (UMI).